0chain/zboxcli/README.md

         listallocations   List allocations for the client
-        ls-blobbers       Show active blobbers in storage SC. meta              get meta data of files from blobbers newallocation     Creates a new allocation
+        ls-blobbers       Show active blobbers in storage SC. meta              get meta data of files from blobbers move              move an object(file/folder) to another folder on blobbers newallocation     Creates a new allocation
         register          Registers the wallet with the blockchain rename            rename an object(file/folder) on blobbers